KathmanduLivingLabs/OSM-chatbot/README.md

 Have a look at our blog post: https://blog.kathmandulivinglabs.org/introducing-a-new-member-to-the-openstreetmap-community/

-Have a live conversation with chatbot at: https://www.facebook.com/osmchatbot
+Have a conversation with chatbot at: https://www.facebook.com/osmchatbot

 ## Acknowledgements
 [RASA](https://rasa.com/)